Petar-Jasovic/Hackathon/README.md

 # Hackathon

-I will upload all files for the Hackathon event here.
+I will upload all files for the Hackathon here.